pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 }
 ```

 The above example has no practical applications, but is there any situation where we can take advantage of the above idea in a meaningful way?
-Surprisingly yes, we can get an efficient `HashSet<Key>` implementation from a `HashMap<Key, Value>` by setting the `Value` to `()` which is exactly how the `HashSet` in the Rust standard library works:
+Surprisingly yes, we can get an efficient `HashSet<Key>` implementation from a `HashMap<Key, Value>` by setting the `Value` to `()` which is exactly how `HashSet` in the Rust standard library works:

 ```rust
 // std::collections::HashSet